AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/nft/Wizard/wizard.md

 6. Under Security pick *Ownable*
 7. Copy `lib.rs` and `Cargo.toml`

-Your `lib.rs` file shoud look like this:
+Your `lib.rs` file should look like this:
 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]
 #![feature(min_specialization)]